DaPhilll/Generative-AI-Incident-Triage-Investigative-Reporting/README.md

 * **Future Roadmap:**
   * [ ] Add a structured output schema (JSON mode) to make report fields easier to validate programmatically.
   * [ ] Benchmark report accuracy against analyst-written reports on a held-out set of lab incidents.
+  * [ ] Evaluate `gemini-3.6-flash` against the current sample set, comparing report quality and token cost before switching.
+  * [ ] Track access to Gemini 3.5 Flash Cyber, a security-tuned variant of 3.5 Flash announced July 2026.
+It is currently limited to governments and trusted partners through CodeMender and is not on the public Developer API, so it is a watch item rather than an actionable dependency.

 ## Dependencies
 Install script dependencies with: